containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.resources.ContainerStatus"></a>

 ### ContainerStatus
-ContainerStatus contains details for the current status of this container
+ContainerStatus contains details for the current status of this container.

 | Field | Type | Label | Description |